To PepsiCo:

 PepsiCo works with these groups because they represent the food and beverage industry and the business community on issues that are critical to PepsiCo’s business and its stakeholders.
 Importantly, such organizations help develop consensus among varied interests.

 PepsiCo does not always share or agree with all of the views of each of our peers or associations.
 PepsiCo representatives on the boards and committees of such groups ensure that PepsiCo’s position about policy or related activities is voiced.
 As such, there may be times when PepsiCo chooses not to fund certain initiatives sponsored by such organizations.
-For example, while PepsiCo is a member of the U.S. Chamber of Commerce, we do not serve on the organization’s Board and we do not share its views on climate policy.

 Lobbying practices related to climate change

 Industry action must be supported by climate policy that creates clear price signals and incentives to accelerate clean technology and needed innovation.
-PepsiCo does not question the science behind climate change, and we have a record of supporting climate policy through membership in the U.S. Climate Action Partnership, signing the American Business Act on Climate Pledge, supporting the Paris Climate Agreement, and becoming a founding member of the U.S. Climate Leadership Council, among other actions.
+PepsiCo does not question the science behind climate change, and we have a record of supporting climate policy through membership in the U.S. Climate Action Partnership, signing the American Business Act on Climate Pledge, supporting the Paris Climate Agreement and becoming a founding member of the U.S. Climate Leadership Council, among other actions.

 Related topics